Watch the Cancer.Net Video: Basics of Cancer Surgery with Robert Sticca, MD, adapted from this content.

 Types of minimally invasive surgery

-Conventional surgery requires larger incisions (cuts) through skin, muscle, and sometimes bone, which can make recovery slow and painful.
-However, in some cases, minimally invasive surgery may be an option.
-Such procedures are performed through one or more small incisions and generally have shorter recovery times and less postoperative pain.
+As mentioned above, conventional surgery often requires large incisions.
+However, in some situations, surgery can be performed through one or more small incisions, which typically results in shorter recovery times and less pain afterwards.
 Below are some examples of minimally invasive procedures and surgeries:

 Laparoscopic surgery.
-With this type of surgery, the surgeon makes small incisions in the skin to insert a lighted tube with a camera.
-A laparoscopy refers to a minimally invasive surgery of the abdomen.
-Mediastinoscopy and thoracoscopy are terms used when the same type of procedure is performed in the chest.
+The doctor performs surgery through small incisions in the skin using a thin, lighted tube with a camera.
+For example, a laparoscopy refers to a minimally invasive surgery of the abdomen, and mediastinoscopy and thoracoscopy are terms used when the same type of procedure is performed in the chest.

 Laser surgery.
-A narrow beam of high-intensity light is used to remove cancerous tissue.
+The doctor uses a narrow beam of high-intensity light to remove cancerous tissue.

 Cryosurgery.
-Liquid nitrogen is used to freeze and kill abnormal cells.
+The doctor uses liquid nitrogen to freeze and kill abnormal cells.

-Mohs micrographic surgery.
-Also called microscopically controlled surgery, Mohs micrographic surgery involves shaving off a skin cancer one layer at a time until all cells in a layer appear to be normal cells when viewed under a microscope.
+Mohs micrographic surgery, also called microscopically controlled surgery.
+The dermatologist shaves off a skin cancer, one layer at a time, until all cells in a layer appear to be normal cells when viewed under a microscope.